-The Ecoss mission is to conduct high-impact, innovative research on ecosystems and how they respond to and shape environmental change, to train next-gen scientists, and to communicate discovery and its relevance to people.
+The Ecoss mission is to conduct high-impact, innovative research on ecosystems and how they respond to and shape environmental change to train next-gen scientists and to communicate discovery and its relevance to people.

-Graduate student benefits include stipend (TA or RA), tuition waiver, and health insurance.
+Graduate student benefits include stipend (TA or RA), tuition waiver, health insurance, and payment of other student fees.

-Candidates should explore the Ecoss website (ecoss.nau.edu) and contact the professor whose interests align most closely.
+Candidates should explore the Ecoss website (ecoss.nau.edu) and contact a faculty member (prospective advisor) whose interests align most closely with those of the applicant.

-Program applications should be submitted to the Department of Biological Sciences, due January 15, 2021, after communicating with an Ecoss faculty member.
-Applications submitted earlier may be considered for a prestigious NAU Presidential Fellowship.
+Program applications should be submitted to the home department recommended by the prospective advisor (Biology, School of Informatics and Computer Sciences, or School of Forestry).
+Although hard deadlines vary in different home departments, Ecoss requires that applications be submitted by January 15, 2023.
+Applications submitted earlier (by December 2, 2022) may be considered for a prestigious NAU Presidential Fellowship.
 Please include a cover letter describing your background, research interests, and qualifications, as well as a current resumé or curriculum vitae.